AckerlyXu/heima/articles/sql-database/sql-database-multi-tenant-application.md

 If you don't have an Azure subscription, [create a trial account](https://www.azure.cn/1rmb-trial/) before you begin.

+## Prerequisites

 To complete this tutorial, make sure you have:

-* PowerShell installed on your machine, and the [latest Azure PowerShell SDK](/downloads/)
+* Installed the newest version of PowerShell and the [latest Azure PowerShell SDK](/downloads/)

-* The latest version of [SQL Server Management Studio](http://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).
+* Installed The latest version of [SQL Server Management Studio](http://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).
 Installing SQL Server Management Studio also installs the latest version of SQLPackage, a command-line utility that can be used to automate a range of database development tasks.

-* [Java Runtime Environment (JRE) 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html), and the [latest JAVA Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed on your machine.
+* Installed the [Java Runtime Environment (JRE) 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and the [latest JAVA Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed on your machine.

-* [Apache Maven](https://maven.apache.org/download.cgi) installed on your machine.
+* installed [Apache Maven](https://maven.apache.org/download.cgi).
 Maven will be used to help manage dependencies, build, test and run the sample Java project

 ## Set up Data Environment